Jumio/mobile-sdk-ios/README.md

 Check the Xcode sample project to learn the most common use.
 Make sure to use the device only frameworks for app submissions to the AppStore.
 Read more detailed information on this here: [Manual integration](/README.md#manually)

 ### via Cocoapods
-Jumio supports cocoapods as dependency management tool for easy integration of the SDK.
+Jumio supports CocoaPods as dependency management tool for easy integration of the SDK.

 Update your local clone of the specs repo in Terminal to ensure that you are using the latest podspec files: